Argentine Tango and the bandoneon

 He was a great technician but also with great gifts for interpretation.
 His arrangements were complex.

-He possessed a high technical command, an amazing fingering, and an overwhelming speed in his running variations performed with mathematical precision.
+He possessed a high technical command, fabulous fingering, and an overwhelming speed in his running variations performed with mathematical precision.

-It was his the iniciative of systematizing the solos played with both hands.
+It was his initiative to systematize the solos played with both hands.

 He continued the way Arolas played by incorporating the "compadreadas" that he liked much.

-He was a bandoneon player of great techniques, skilful with both hands (high and low-pitches), superb in sound, energetic in performances and vehement in phrases.
+He was a bandoneon player of great techniques, skillful with both hands (high and low pitches), superb in sound, energetic in performances, and earnest in phrases.

 He was a bandoneon player noted for his phrasing and ability to make the bandoneon sing.

-It would be absolutely impossible to transcribe in a music staff what he plays in his instrument.
+It would be impossible to transcribe what he plays on his instrument on a music sheet.

-What he contributes is the way of phrasing, of dividing the melody, of finding nuances, of harmonizing.
+What he contributes is the way of phrasing, dividing the melody, finding nuances, of harmonizing.

-It is a style with reminiscences of the guitar plucking of the milonguero criollo, which even though it has had no followers it may have much influenced Aníbal Troilo.
+It is a style with reminiscences of the guitar plucking of the milonguero criollo, which, even though it has had no followers, may have much influenced Aníbal Troilo.